JorgeMartinezPizarro/smb/README.md

 ### Orchestrator

-A `python` service that coordinates the workflow.
+A `python` service to answer emails.

 ### Database